 3) Evaluate the information returned to determine if actual contact data is included, or if it is bogus or privacy protected to prioritize contacts towards actual people or well-defined roles.

-4) Use phone, e-mail or whatever listed contact information is available to establish communication with registrar and/or reseller if applicable.
+4) Establish communication with registrar and/or reseller if applicable.

 5) Request actions including suspension, deletion or transfer of malicious domain name, and/or further information about the actor who registered the malicious domain.
 In particular, evidence/information sought out will be about how the domain was registered including items like payment details, IP address of any online order, or data behind a proxy registration.